 Last year, the pair did a second ride 450 miles through Northern California to Lifewater’s headquarters in San Luis Obsipo, raising another $60,000.
 This year, in response to requests from graphic designers and social media connections, they’re opening up rides to anyone who’s willing and able to pedal 50 or 100 miles in Chicago July 9, or 80 miles in Phoenix Oct.
 8; you can also pledge any amount you’d like and ride in your own city.
 (Learn how at www.wheels4water.org.)

 In spite of all the miles spent pedaling for Lifewater, Ahrens and Rule29 do most of their social change work sitting behind a desk.
-It’s a subject Ahrens discussed in May 2016 at HOW Design Live in Atlanta, where he encouraged more designers to do the same.
+It’s a subject Ahrens discusses at HOW Design Live each year, where he encourages more designers to do the same.

 “Working on social change has always been part of the DNA of the design world,” Ahrens says.
 “An agency might support a charity dinner or a one-off campaign, possibly for free.
 At Rule29, we wanted to see if we could do more.
 We wanted to use our day-to-day to make an impact outside of selling golf clubs or insurance or whatever our other clients were selling.”